US exit from Afghanistan: Leaving local staff at Taliban's mercy | DW | 21.04.2021

 "Also, those who have fled the country are worried about their families back home because they are still at risk," he added.

-Many NATO member states say they are trying to help their local employees in Afghanistan and that they could get asylum in the country whose forces employed them.
+Many NATO member states say they are trying to help their employees in Afghanistan, such as by potentially offering them asylum in the countries whose forces employed them.

-German Defense Minister Annegret Kramp-Karrenbauer told media on Sunday that Berlin is willing to take in Afghan nationals who helped the Germany military during the war in Afghanistan.
+Defense Minister Annegret Kramp-Karrenbauer told media on Sunday that Germany would be willing to take in Afghan nationals who helped the Bundeswehr during the war.

-In Germany, a procedure for admitting local Afghan staff who need refuge already exists, although there are a number of disputed cases.
+A procedure for admitting Afghan staff who need refuge already exists in Germany — although there are a number of disputed cases.
 According to the Defense Ministry, 781 people have been approved for residency since 2013.
 It is, however, unclear how many local employees are still left in Afghanistan.

 Kramp-Karrenbauer wants the existing process to be streamlined and accelerated.
 The Welt am Sonntag newspaper, citing the Interior Ministry, reported that Germany plans to set up an office in Kabul and probably also one in Mazar-e-Sharif in northern Afghanistan to help process cases.